What is Market Segmentation?

 What is Target Market?

-The more profitable segment or the one where there are lesser competitors is targeted by the managers.
+The managers target the more profitable segment or the one where there are lesser competitors.
 Some companies follow the scattergun approach, also known as undifferentiated marketing, while others follow concentrated or differentiated marketing.

 Concentrated marketing is also known as niche marketing.
 As the word suggests, the company focuses on one submarket at once.
 Focusing on more than one submarket is known as differentiated marketing or multi-segmented marketing.